ThinkEQ/assembly-solutions-ltd/src/pages/projects/stanley.md

 ---
 **Celebrating a Successful 20 Year Partnership**

-* Celebrating a 20 Year Partnership
-* Exploring opportunities creates expansion in product offering
-* Stanley praise ASL for Superb Staff

-Stanley is a Security is a manufacturer of CCTV and Access Control systems.
+Stanley Security is a manufacturer of CCTV and Access Control systems.

 Stanley is a special customer of ours we we have built a strong and successful 20 year partnership, after first meeting them back in 1997!